-Performance: Obtained monthly bank reconciliation for the selected months for the main operating bank account and 4 other accounts.
+Performance: Obtained the selected monthly bank reconciliation for the main operating bank account and the three other accounts selected.
 Inspected management's documentation for timely preparation of the bank reconciliations.

-Performance: Inspected NOMMA's documentation for the bank reconciliations for the 5 bank accounts selected and verified that a member of management who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation.
+- ii.
+Bank reconciliations include evidence that a member of management who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and - Performance: Inspected NOMMA's documentation for the selected bank reconciliations for the four bank accounts and verified a member of management who does not handle cash, post ledgers, or issue checks has reviewed the bank reconciliation.